Affective Video Content Analysis: Decade Review and New Perspectives: Emotion Models from Psychology

-Another approach is the dimensional emotion space (DES).
-Instead of assigning distinct labels, observers can show how they feel about it on a number of continuous scales, such as "pleasant" versus "unpleasant," "attention" versus "rejection," "simple" versus "complex," and so on.
-Valence and Arousal are two commonly used scales.
-The valence of a stimulus is positive (or pleasant) on one side and negative (or unpleasant) on the other.
-It shows how pleasant the stimulus is.
-For example, satisfaction has a positive valence, while misery has a negative valence.
-Arousal, or activation, is a further dimension.
-For instance, sadness has a low arousal level, while happiness has a high arousal level.
-A two-dimensional emotion model \cite{r7}, such as the emotional cyclotron model proposed by Russell et al \cite{r8} as shown in Figure \ref{3}, can be made by plotting a variety of emotion labels in a variety of places on the two-dimensional plane that these two axes span.
-It is a quadrant-based cyclic model that depicts the valence and arousal levels of emotional states.
-The center of the circle represents neutral valence and moderate levels of arousal, while the x-axis represents the continuum between pleasant and unpleasant emotions, the y-axis the continuum between high and low arousal emotions, and the continuum between pleasant and unpleasant emotions.
-Subsequently, the American psychologist H. Schlosberg has proposed a three-dimensional model for describing emotions \cite{r9}, the three independent dimensions being pleasant - unpleasant, attention - rejection, arousal - non-arousal ("arousal level" or "activation level"), as shown in Figure \ref{4} below.
-Different emotions can be distinguished in the emotion space according to the different characteristics of these three dimensions.
+Another method is the dimensional emotion space (DES).
+Observers don't select discrete labels but can display their impressions of each stimulus on several continuous scales, such as pleasant-unpleasant, attention-rejection, simple-complex, and more.
+Two common scales are valence and arousal.
+Valence describes the pleasantness of a stimulus, with one end being positive (or pleasant) and the other negative (or unpleasant).
+For instance, happiness has a positive valence, while disgust has a negative valence.
+Another dimension is arousal.
+For example, sadness has a low arousal level, while surprise has a high arousal level.
+Different emotional labels can be plotted on these two axes, constructing a two-dimensional emotion model \cite{lang1995emotion}, like the emotion circumplex model proposed by Russell et al. \cite{russell1980circumplex}, as shown in Fig. \ref{fig8}.
+It's a circular model divided into quadrants, displaying the valence and arousal levels of emotional states.
+The x-axis represents a continuum between pleasant and unpleasant emotions, and the y-axis represents high and low arousal emotions, with the circle's center indicating neutral valence and moderate arousal.
+Subsequently, the American psychologist Engen et al. \cite{engen1958dimensional} proposed a three-dimensional model describing emotions with three independent dimensions: pleasant-unpleasant, attention-rejection, and high arousal-low arousal, as shown in Fig. \ref{fig9}.
+Different emotions can be distinguished in the emotional space based on the distinct characteristics of these three dimensions.